hktonylee/json-migration/README.md

 json-reader
 ===========

-`JSONReader` is a JSON reader.
+`JSONReader` is a JSON reader that support a smart way to migrate JSON (or JavaScript object).
 You can write migration plan and read old json easily.
-So that you may use it to read old json config, NoSQL or whatever.
+So that you may use it to read old json config, NoSQL entity or whatever.

 Example
 -------